jberlako/powerbot/README.md

-powerbot
+Powerbot
 ========

-Repository for work on the Powerbot
+Repository for work on the Powerbot.